 Creating your morning routine can start with just one practice and work up to as many as you’d like.
 Reading this guide is an incredible resource for wellness for men and women.
 So, be gentle with yourself, and give yourself time to adjust to a new routine before adding more items to the list.
 These morning routine ideas are merely suggestions meant to help you or act as inspiration for your ideas on creating a morning routine.
 Have fun with it!

-The sun is a vital life source.
+The sun is a vital life source for the benefits of natural light.
 Spending a few minutes in the morning sunshine can activate vitamin D within the body, and soaking up the sun even helps fight depression.
 For an added sun practice, try out the ancient practice of sun gazing.

-Spend the first part of your day free from cell phones, tablets, and computer screens.
+Spend the first part of your day free from cell phones, tablets, and computer screens by following a digital detox.
 Aside from turning off an alarm if need be, spend time in the world around you and away from fast-paced technology as you ease into the morning.

 Dry brushing is the practice of using a semi-course brush to sweep over the entire body before a bath or shower.
 By using long strokes, starting from the feet and working upward, dry brushing works the lymphatic system and helps to move stagnant lymph.
 It’s also an excellent way to exfoliate dry skin.
-Dry brushing is one of many powerful skincare tips for summer, maintaining healthy and glowy skin.
+The benefits of dry brushing are one of many powerful skin care tips for summer, maintaining healthy and glowy skin.

 Choosing to eat a nutrient-rich breakfast is a beautiful addition to a morning routine.
 To differentiate this meal, you could commit to going organic with all breakfast foods or commit to eating in season.

 Creating a colorful meal full of organic, local produce will nourish your body and provide the energy you need to get through the day.
-Another great way to get nutrients early is by juicing.
+Another great way to eating healthy and getting proper nutrients early is by juicing.
 To start, try our delicious green juice recipe.

 Earthing is the practice of putting your bare feet on the ground to transfer the Earth’s electrons into the body.
 The surface can be soil, sand, grass, or any natural element so long as you are not wearing shoes or socks.
 People who practice regular earthing say it improves sleep and reduces overall stress.
 Even just a few minutes can boost your morning mood!